 MP for North Dorset

 Simon Hoare is the Conservative MP for North Dorset, first elected in 2015.
-He briefly served as Parliamentary Under-Secretary of State for Levelling Up, Housing and Communities from November 2023 to July 2024, and he currently sits on several parliamentary committees, including Welsh Affairs, Northern Ireland Affairs, and the Public Administration and Constitutional Affairs Committee.
+He has served in government as a Parliamentary Under-Secretary of State for Levelling Up, Housing and Communities and is currently a member of several Commons committees, including Welsh Affairs, Northern Ireland Affairs and the Public Administration and Constitutional Affairs Committee.

 Generated 21 February 2026